 The MacDonalds’ Halloween Display, 54 Ellery Road, Newport, RI

 The MacDonalds’ holiday displays have been a Newport tradition for decades, and fans come from far and wide to see them!
 Drive by this Ellery Street home in December, and you’ll find it bedecked with Christmas cheer.
-But come Oct.
-3, the MacDonalds’ front lawn crawls with ghosts and ghouls.
+But come October, the MacDonalds’ front lawn crawls with ghosts and ghouls.
 Although the display can be viewed all day, it comes to life with lights after dusk.
-This year there will be a “Nightmare Before Christmas” scene, and the family always has a traditional pumpkin patch and graveyard featuring skeletons and ghosts.
-The family says there will also be new signs encouraging social distancing.
+This year there will be an alien encounter added to the traditional pumpkin patch and graveyard featuring skeletons and ghosts.
+The family says there will also be signs encouraging social distancing and mask-wearing.

 Stawicki Spooktacular, 111 Allerton Ave., East Providence, RI

 The Stawicki family loves Halloween, especially when they get to see young ghouls and goblins react their to their display.
-The family has been putting up their graveyard haunt for 15 years and adds to it annually.
+The family has been putting up their graveyard haunt for 16 years and adds to it annually.
 “We spend many hours making most of our decorations to try to make them look as realistic as possible,” Wendy Stawicki told 12 News.
 The display is family-friendly and fun for all ages.
 It includes a cemetery scene which is visible day or night, seven days a week.
-The lights come on each night from 6:30 to 10 p.m. starting Oct.
-3. “With today’s uncertainties we want the children to still be able to enjoy the fun of Halloween!”
-Wendy said.
+The lights come on each night from 6:30 to 10 p.m. starting the second weekend of October.